 - Hydroquinone-containing preparations may help fade the pigmentation

-- Pulsed dye laser (PDL) and intense pulsed light (IPL) treatments seem the best way to reduce the telangiectasia and pigmentation
+- Pulsed dye laser treatment and intense pulsed light (IPL) are reported to be the best way to reduce the telangiectasia and pigmentation

 - Fractional nonablative laser treatment may improve the vascular, pigmented and textural components of poikiloderma of Civatte.

 What is the outcome for poikiloderma of Civatte?

 Poikiloderma of Civatte is a chronic and irreversible condition.
 The hyperpigmentation of the skin can cause cosmetic disfigurement and responds poorly to available treatments.